-- Scholarship funds can benefit children who don't have scholarships; that is, the funds don't have to be targeted only to children with scholarships. - Scholarship funds must be spent in the current fiscal year, but can pay for improvements that will benefit children in subsequent years. - Scholarship funds must first be used to cover any parent fees or charges.
+- Scholarship funds can benefit children who don't have scholarships; that is, the funds don't have to be targeted only to children with scholarships. - Scholarship funds must be spent by Nov.
+1, 2011, but can pay for improvements that will benefit children in subsequent years. - Scholarship funds must first be used to cover any parent fees or charges.